casangi/casadocs/docs/tasks/task_simalma.rst

       changed after this release of CASA, the user can control the process by modifying the calls to the other CASA tasks.

+   .. note:: **NOTE**: The simalma/simanalyze tasks do not support
+      wideband multi-term imaging.
+Please use tclean (with other image analysis tasks) if your simulated MS from simobserve requires wideband continuum image reconstruction.

    .. rubric:: Parameter descriptions

    *project*